csm-adapt/karon/docs/index.rst

 .. include:: ../README.rst

-This is the documentation of **convey**, a package for taking data from the intuitive, orderly, and facile data entry enabled by tabular data structures to flexible and extensible hierarchical data structures.
+This is the documentation of **karon**, a package for taking data from the intuitive, orderly, and facile data entry enabled by tabular data structures to flexible and extensible hierarchical data structures.